GGonryun/warp-portal/sshd/README.md

 # SSH Authorized Keys Socket Module

-This module provides dynamic SSH public key authentication by communicating with the Warp Portal daemon via Unix domain sockets.
+This module provides dynamic SSH public key authentication by communicating with the P0 Agent daemon via Unix domain sockets.
 It replaces static authorized_keys files with dynamic key retrieval from an external service.

 ## Overview

 The SSH Authorized Keys Socket Module consists of:
-- **authorized_keys_socket.c**: A C program that communicates with the Warp Portal daemon to retrieve SSH public keys
+- **authorized_keys_socket.c**: A C program that communicates with the P0 Agent daemon to retrieve SSH public keys
 - **Enhanced daemon**: The Go daemon handles `getkeys` requests and returns public keys for users
 - **Configuration tools**: Makefile targets to install, configure, and manage the module